arivictor/intentional-architecture-in-python/book/2-solid.md

 # Chapter 2: SOLID

-Remember the script from Chapter 1?
-The one that worked?
-The 120 lines of functions and dictionaries that handled members, classes, and bookings?
-It's still working.

-But philosophy only takes you so far.
-Architecture isn't built on principles alone—it's built on decisions made when code demands them.
+Philosophy only takes you so far.
+Architecture isn't built on principles alone, it's built on decisions made when code demands them.
 Chapter 1 gave you the mindset.
 Now we're going to apply it.

 Our simple script is working.
 Members can book classes.
 Classes track capacity.
 Bookings get confirmed and cancelled.
 Mission accomplished.